NYCPlanning/ae-data-flow/documentation/design.md

    - Tool: pg_dump and psql, [db/pg/model-create](../db/pg/model-create/all.sh)
    - Run from: Flow database
    - Run against: Flow database
+   - Description: Run `pg_dump` and `psql` from the flow database docker container.
+   Use `pg_dump` to extract the API Table Schemas into a `sql` file stored in the flow database docker container.
+   Use `psql` to read the `sql` file of the dump into the flow database.
+   If any model tables already existed in the flow database, drop them before adding them again.

 8) Transform the source data and insert it into the model tables
    - Command: `pg:model:transform`